Permafrost/Tundra/SERVICES.md

      `%$schedule/status% == "suspended" and %$schedule/service% == %svc%`

-  Refer to the `tundra.condition:evaluate` service documentation for the format of conditional statements.
+  Refer to the `Tundra/tundra.condition:evaluate` service documentation for the format of conditional statements.

 ---